amazon-braket/amazon-braket-sdk-python/README.md

 **Note** If you are using a Jupyter notebook from an prior installation and did not create a Braket kernel, you will not see braket available for the notebook type.
 Choose Python3 instead.
 If you choose Python3, you must have the Braket packages installed globally.

 Copy the code sample (above) into the notebook.
-Be sure to change the value for the `s3_folder` to replace `AWS_ACCOUNT_ID` with your 12-digit AWS Account ID.
-You can find your AWS account ID in the AWS console.
 If you want to use a different folder in the bucket, change `folder-name` to the name of the folder to create.
 If the folder already exists it uses the existing folder.
-Your statement  should look similar to the following:
-`s3_folder = ("braket-output-123456789012", "folder-name")`

 Choose **Run** to execute the code to confirm that your environment is configured correctly.

 When the job completes, you should see output similar to the following:
 `Counter({'00': 519, '11': 481})`

+**Important** Tasks may not run immediately on the QPU.
+IonQ runs tasks once every 24 hours.
+Rigetti tasks run when the QPU is available, with times varying day to day.

 #### Debugging logs

-Debugging logs are available for troubleshooting.
-An example to enable these logs can be found in `BRAKET_SDK_ROOT/examples/debug_bell.py`.
-This example enables logs of task status updates to be continuously printed to console when a quantum task is created.
+Tasks sent to QPUs don't always run right away.
+For IonQ, jobs are run once every 24 hours.
+For Rigetti, tasks are queued and run when the QPU is available, with the time varying day to day.
+To view task status, you can enable debugging logs.
+An example of how to enable these logs is included in repo: `../examples/debug_bell.py`.
+This example enables task logging so that status updates are continuously printed to console after a quantum task is executed.
 The logs can also be configured to save to a file or output to another stream.
+You can use the debugging example to get information on the tasks you submit, such as the current status, so that you know when your task completes.

 ## Running a Quantum Algorithm on a Quantum Computer
 With Amazon Braket, you can run your quantum circuit on a physical quantum computer.
 The steps to do so are the same as those described to validate your environment.
 Just replace the example code provided in this document with your own code.